Lt. Col. John Henry Patterson

 2. ‘WE SALUTE YOU, JOHN HENRY PATTERSON’ INSIDE THE EMBASSY, Int.
 Christian Embassy in Jerusalem.
 (Submitted on June 1, 2019, by Jerry Klinger of Boynton Beach, Florida.)

 Credits.
-This page was last revised on June 19, 2019.
-This page originally submitted on June 1, 2019, by Jerry Klinger of Boynton Beach, Florida.
-This page has been viewed 55 times since then.
+This page was last revised on January 2, 2020.
+It was originally submitted on June 1, 2019, by Jerry Klinger of Boynton Beach, Florida.
+This page has been viewed 93 times since then and 30 times this year.
 Photos: 1, 2, 3. submitted on June 1, 2019, by Jerry Klinger of Boynton Beach, Florida. • Andrew Ruppenstein was the editor who published this page.